 Data Protection/Liaison Officers

-In order to ensure that personal information is exchanged in the most efficient, effective and safe manner, Statutory Organisations will have a designate Data Protection Officer/Data Liaison Officer.
+In order to ensure that personal information is exchanged in the most efficient, effective and safe manner, Statutory Organisations will have a designate Responsible Officer.
 In selecting/appointing such officers Statutory Organisations must identify the minimum number of officers needed in order to retain operational effectiveness, dependent on the size and structure of the organisation.

 These Officers should have responsibility for: